Omnimods/Omnimods/README.md

 - Remove an ore from omnimatter (no extraction recipes will be created):
   - omni.remove_resource(orename)

-- Remove a fluid to omnimatter (no extraction recipes will be created):
+- Remove a fluid from omnimatter (no extraction recipes will be created):
   - omni.remove_fluid(fluidname)

 - Create an omnicium plate alloy recipe & item: